 If you have questions about the program offered at IPFW and would like to speak with our local program coordinator, please feel free to contact:

 Jan Nes, MSW, ACSW, LCSW

 2101 East Coliseum Blvd.

 Fort Wayne, IN 46805

-For additional information about all Indiana University School of Social Work Programs, please visit our web site at www.socialwork.iu.edu
+For additional information about all Indiana University School of Social Work Programs: BSW, MSW and PhD programs, please visit our web site at www.socialwork.iu.edu